MCP Tools

 The Sequa Model Context Protocol (MCP) provides your AI assistants with a powerful suite of tools to interact with your Sequa workspace.
 By connecting an MCP-compatible agent, you grant it the same battle-tested capabilities that Sequa’s native AI uses to understand and reason about your software projects.

-Workspace & Codebase Tools
+Knowledge & Context Tools

 | Tool Name | Description |